-As of June 30, 2016, the County invested in LAIF, which had invested 0.08% of the pooled investment funds in Structured Notes and Asset-Backed Securities.
-As of June 30, 2016, the LAIF fair value factor of 1.000621222 was used to calculate the fair values of the investments in LAIF; however, a fair market value adjustment was considered immaterial.
+As of June 30, 2019, as included within the County's basic financial statements, the County invested \$65,238,769 in LAIF, of which was invested 0.02% of the pool investment funds in Structured Notes and Asset-Backed Securities as compared to 0.03% in the previous year.
+LAIF provided a fair value factor of 1.001711790 to calculate the fair value of the investments in LAIF.
+However, an adjustment was not made to reflect the fair value of LAIF, as the fair value adjustment was considered immaterial.

 LAIF is overseen by the Local Agency Investment Advisory Board, which consists of five members, in accordance with State statute.